-Corporations Act insolvent trading provisions has the meaning given by subsection 531-1(3).
+Corporations Act insolvent trading and creditor-defeating disposition provisions has the meaning given by subsection 531-1(3).

 Corporations Act pre-winding up provisions has the meaning given by subsection 526-40(3).

 Corporations Act receiver provisions has the meaning given by subsection 516-1(3).